thomasWeise/aitoa/book/structure/solutionSpace/README.md

 A cyclic blockage has appeared: no job can be executed on any machine if we follow this schedule.
 This is called a deadlock.
 No jobs overlap in the schedule.
-All sub-jobs are assigned to proper machines and receive the right processing times.
+All operations are assigned to proper machines and receive the right processing times.
 Still, the schedule is infeasible, because it cannot be executed or written down without breaking the precedence constraint.

 Hence, there are only three out of four possible Gantt charts that work for this problem instance.